markCwatson/toyos/README.md

 - **Multi-threading:** Support for concurrent execution of processes, enabling more complex and efficient program execution.
 - **User-Level Programs:** Support for running user programs, expanding the OS's functionality beyond system-level operations.
 - **Interactive Shell:** A user-friendly command-line interface to interact with the OS.
+- **Loading ELF files at runtime:** The ability to dynamically load shared libraries and user programs at runtime.

 ### Building